 Land Surveying and Geomatics, Minor, Associate of Applied Science, Bachelor of Science (minor, A.A.S., B.S.)

-Mechanical Engineering, Bachelor of Science (B.S.M.E.)
+Mechanical Engineering, Bachelor of Science in Mechanical Engineering (B.S.M.E.)

 Renewable Energy Technology, Minor

 The College of Engineering and Computer Science offers two undergraduate engineering programs through its campus in Queretaro, Mexico.